 You can explore the work by using the navigation keys on your device (up, down, left, right arrows), or you can use a VR headset if you have one.

 “Almost every element on Earth is formed by particles from space, including our bodies.
 Astrolabe seeks to reimagine our perception of body, space and time with the support of digital technologies.
 Astrolabe’s unique visual and aural scenarios created for VR and expanded cinema installation invites the audience to experience different perspectives of space and time - travelling to augmented realms inspired by ancient star charts and maps.

+The original project was supported by Creative New Zealand Toi Aotearoa and the National Heritage Board Singapore.
 It was led by Daniel Belton and Dunedin-based Good Company.
 Collaborators included Xiao Ke and Zi Han, Janessa Dufty, Jill Goh, Christina Guieb, Jac Grenfell, Patxi Araujo, Stuart Foster, Donnine Harrison, Nigel Jenkins, Michael Askill, Richard Nunns, PerMagnus Lindborg and Joyce Beetuan Koh.